Abdulkader-Safi/hot_dog/README.md

 - Serves the frontend application
 - Handles server function requests at `/api/*` endpoints
-- Provides backend logic for saving dog images
+- Provides backend logic for saving and retrieving dog images
+- Creates and manages a SQLite database (`hotdog.db`) for persistence

 ## Architecture